joseramonc/rails-snippets/README.md

-# railsteroids package
+# rails-snippets package

-Snippets for ruby on rails projects, contributions are greatly appreciated, if your favorite snippets is missing [open an issue](https://github.com/joseramonc/railsteroids/issues) or send a pull request, I would :heart: to merge your favorite snippets.
+An [Atom](https://atom.io) package to add snippets for ruby on rails projects, contributions are greatly appreciated, if your favorite snippets are missing [open an issue](https://github.com/joseramonc/railsteroids/issues) or send a pull request, I would :heart: to merge your favorite snippets.

 Please fork this repository and open a pull request to add / improve snippets.